KyleWilliford/bemore/README.md

 ## How do I start the server?

 1. Install dependencies (listed above)
-1. Clone the repo
+1. `$ git clone https://github.com/KyleWilliford/slackboat.git` Clone the repo
-1. Change directory to repo `cd <path to repo>`
+1. `$ cd slackboat` Change directory to repo
-1. Run `mvn clean install` to build the application
+1. `$ mvn clean install` to build the application
-1. Start the application with `java -jar target/slackboat-<version>.jar server config.yml`
+1. `$ java -jar target/slackboat-<version>.jar server config.yml` Start the application (check the current version in the pom.xml file in the project root directory)
-1. A helpful Linux/Mac alias to do this: `alias slackboat='cd <path to repo>; mvn clean install; java -jar target/slackboat-<version>.jar server config.yml'` (check the current version in the pom.xml file)
+1. A helpful Linux/Mac alias to do this: `alias slackboat='cd <path to repo>; mvn clean install; java -jar target/slackboat-<version>.jar server config.yml'`

 ### URLs